-ThinkPVD is a campaign to redefine how people experience our world-class creative community, unique neighborhoods, rich cultural life, and all our local economy has to offer.
-A year has passed since the City of Providence issued its first Executive Order in response to the global pandemic.
-We have learned so much as a community about our own resilience and compassion.
-On this page you will find information about how we can come back together safely including resources to support your business as it adapts.
-COVID-19 has hit our small businesses hard but our city has always come together to repair, rebuild and remerge stronger than ever when faced with challenges.
+ThinkPVD redefines how people experience Providence’s world-class creative community, unique neighborhoods, rich cultural life, and local economy.
+Since 2020, we have learned so much as a community about our own resilience and compassion.
+On this page you will find information about how we can come back together safely, including new resources to support your business.

 Free two-hour parking will be available in designated commercial districts throughout Providence through December 31, 2021.
 Two hours of free parking will be offered every day from 10:00 AM until 9:00 PM in the following commercial districts: